Tips for Creating an Effective Employee Schedule

 Everyone needs days off.
 Rather than it being done spontanously, scheduling it into the calendar will save a lot of time and effort.
 Have employees request time off at the beginning of each month to give you ample time to create a workable schedule.

 Make Shift Work Workable

 Shift work can be taxing on restaurant workers.
 Long shifts with hard physical labor can lead to illness and burnout.
 On the other hand, short shifts may make working just not worth it - between commuting, babysitters, and etc. Striking a balance will benefit both you and your staff.
 Experts say the six to eight hour shift works best.
 They also advise against scheduling back-to-back shifts and also strongly advise against scheduling overtime as it becomes costly for you to pay time and a half overtime wages.

 Post Schedules Early

-Since employees have busy lives, they will need ample notice as to when their scheduled shifts are for the coming days and weeks.
-Therefore it is important to have a schedule completed as far in advance as possible so that your employees can make any changes they need to early enough, so as not to cause problems with your staffing requirements.
-Be sure to post your schedule in a place that can be easily see by your employees.
+Be sure to post your schedule in a place that can be easily seen by your employees.
 It is also important to make sure that there is a hierarchy for making any schedule changes, and that this process is clear to the staff if any scheduling changes are needed.
 These safeguards will keep your schedule running smoothly and ensure that you always have the proper staff on hand at any given time.